Google's Blacklisting of Websites — The Dirty Little Secret of Web Searching

 Google's foray into censorship

 Within the last year or so, this program of screening search material (websites) and filtering the search results (SERPs, or Search Engine Results Pages) has accelerated and intensified.
 Part of this is the so-called Panda algorithm, which penalizes websites for lack of "fresh" content, and for what Google's Panda robot deems excessively duplicative content.
-(See my report on this, Quality Articles Fall Victim to Google Panda and Anti-Duplication Hysteria.)
+(I've reported on this in my article Quality Articles Fall Victim to Google Panda and Anti-Duplication Hysteria.)

 What Panda does is condemn websites to near-oblivion — whereas a site (say, the source of your bread-and-butter business income) may have ranked fairly high a year or so ago in searches for your product or service, after Panda kicked in early in 2011, many site owners found their pages would rank down around page 300 or so in the SERPs (search results).
 Likewise, if your webpage held one or more unique bits of information, or perhaps collected information on a topic in a unique way, you might well find that, post-Panda, it would be relegated in SERPs to the far reaches of the Web universe so that just about nobody would ever see it.
 Basically, a lot of far less relevant results, plus junk, would be inserted in front of it, thanks to Panda.

 But those misfortunes pale in comparison to Google's blacklisting binge.

 11 million sites blacklisted